The Best Backpacking Tent

 The MSR Hubba Hubba NX and Hillberg Anjan are the only tents tested in this review that have noticeable adaptability.
 Their inner tents can be removed to create a pole-supported floorless shelter that is significantly stronger, more comfortable, and lighter than fast-pitching a tent with a footprint, poles, and fly.
 We like these adaptable features of both of these tents, which lets you bring only part of the tent with you and thus save weight, if you know the weather will be good on your trip.

 Forget the Footprint

 If you choose to experiment with a footprint, we don't recommend purchasing one from a tent manufacturer because they are often overpriced and of moderate-to-low quality.
 Instead, consider cutting your own out of Tyvek Home Wrap or polycro plastic.
 The weight of a sleeping pad and bag keeps a custom footprint in place- there's no need for grommets.
 Tyvek is the most durable and puncture resistant footprint material we've used.
-A typical tent sized piece weighs around 7 oz, which is not particularly lightweight.
+A typical tent-sized piece weighs around seven oz, which is not particularly lightweight.
 But if you're looking for one footprint primarily for car camping that occasionally joins you on puncture prone backpacking trips, this is our top pick.
-You can buy Tyvek at hardwear stores or click here to purchase off Amazon: Tyvek.
+You can buy Tyvek at hardware stores or click here to purchase off Amazon: Tyvek.
 Polycro is a lighter and less durable option that ultralight backpackers tend to favor; it may be all you need.
 Buy it from Gossamer Gear or Mountain Laurel Designs.